wso2/docs-is/en/docs/administer/wso2-patch-application-process.md

 ### Applying patches to the product

-Note the following **before you begin** :
+!!! info "Note the following **before you begin** :"

         -   It is mandatory to follow the steps specified in the README.txt of the patch before applying the patch.
         -   If the README.txt provides instructions to replace existing resources in the WSO2 server with any artifact in the resources directory of the patch archive, it is highly recommended to backup the existing resources.
-The original files might be required if you are [reverting the patch](#WSO2PatchApplicationProcess-Removingpatches) later.
+The original files might be required if you are [reverting the patch](#removing-patches) later.
         -   As a precaution, make a backup of the server.

 Follow the steps given below to apply patches to your server.

 1. Shut down the server.
-2. Copy the patches (patchxxx directory in the patch archive) to the `           <PRODUCT_HOME>/repository/components/patches          ` directory. **Note** that you may sometimes need to apply the patches one by one in order to avoid conflicts.
+2. Copy the patches (patchxxx directory in the patch archive) to the `           <IS_HOME>/repository/components/patches          ` directory. **Note** that you may sometimes need to apply the patches one by one in order to avoid conflicts.
 Check the README.txt files carefully for these instructions.